ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/standards/_uri.md

 5. https://www.energyretailer.com.au/api/cds-au/v1/ACME/apply
 ```

-The URI structure for API end points in the standards MUST be implemented as follows:
+The URI structure for API end points in the standards **MUST** be implemented as follows:
 <pre class="display-inline light-box highlight">
 <b>uri-string</b> =  "https://" <b>\<holder-path\></b> "/" <b>cds-au</b> "/" <b>\<version\></b> "/" ( <b>\<industry\></b> | <b>\<HID\></b> ) "/" <b>\<resource\></b>

 The components of this URI structure are described as follows:
 <ul><li><b>\<holder-path\></b>  = string.
 The holder path is a path set by the data holder.
 It can be any URI desired by the holder.
-While all authenticated end points must be accessible under the same holder path the data holder may stipulate a different holder path for unauthenticated end points.</li>
+While all authenticated end points **MUST** be accessible under the same holder path the data holder **MAY** stipulate a different holder path for unauthenticated end points.</li>
 <li><b>cds-au</b>         = "cds-au" string.
 This is a static string representing the end points defined by the Consumer Data Standards for Australia.
 This static string allows for separation from other APIs available at the same base holder path and also allows for extension if the standards are adopted by another jurisdiction in whole or in part.</li>
 <li><b>\<version\></b>      = "v1" string.